Socks5Balancer/Socks5BalancerAsio/README.md

 Enable Auth Support will replace `class FirstPackAnalyzer` with `class ProxyHandshakeAuth` AND use the `ProxyHandshakeUtils`.
 when this mode, Socks5BalancerAsio will impl itself version Socks5-proxy client AND server, and Http-proxy client AND server .
-(Http-proxy the client not impl, because now no plan to support http-proxy version backend server.).
+(the Http-proxy client not impl, because now no plan to support http-proxy version backend server.).

 Now, **Temporary** , the Socks5-proxy server Only impl CONNECT mode, the UDP mode not impl now,
 so if Enable Auth Support , you will lose socks5 UDP function (if backend server support it).